argoproj/applicationset/docs/Generators.md

 ```
 (*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/list-generator).*)

-The `url` and `cluster` fields are passed as parameters into the template in a straightforward fashion.
-If one wanted to add a second cluster, one could uncomment and apply the commented out elements, and the ApplicationSet controller would automatically target this new cluster.
+The List generator passes the `url` and `cluster` fields as parameters into the template.
+In this example, if one wanted to add a second cluster, we could uncomment the second cluster element and the ApplicationSet controller would automatically target it with the defined application.

 **Note**: These clusters *must* already be defined within Argo CD, in order to generate applications for these values.
-The ApplicationSet controller does not create clusters within Argo CD (nor does it have the credentials to do so).
+The ApplicationSet controller does not create clusters within Argo CD (for instance, it does not have the credentials to do so).

 ## Cluster Generator

 In Argo CD, managed clusters [are stored within Secrets](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#clusters) in the Argo CD namespace.
-The ApplicationSet controller uses those same Secret values to generate parameters to identify and target available clusters.
+The ApplicationSet controller uses those same Secrets to generate parameters to identify and target available clusters.

-For each cluster registered with Argo CD, the Cluster generator produces a list of items found within the cluster secret.
-It automatically provides the following parameters as values to the Application template for each cluster:
+For each cluster registered with Argo CD, the Cluster generator produces parameters based on the list of items found within the cluster secret.

+It automatically provides the following parameter values to the Application template for each cluster:

 - `name`
 - `server`
 - `metadata.labels.<key>` *(for each label in the Secret)*
 - `metadata.annotations.<key>` *(for each annotation in the Secret)*

-Within the [Argo CD cluster secret](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#clusters) are data fields describing the cluster:
+Within [Argo CD cluster Secrets](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#clusters) are data fields describing the cluster:
 ```yaml
 kind: Secret
 data: